ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 `Driver` is responsible for interfacing with actual test instruments providing the necessary mappings between a generic test language and instrument-specific language.
 By doing this, a user of the framework can standardise on names for things like commands, parameter names, setting names and so on and leave the Driver to translate on an instrument-by-instrument basis.

+`SerialDriver` should be used for instruments that will use a Serial communication method, e.g. Arduino Uno.
+This operates the same way as the standard Driver but expects a device to be available on a mapped `COM` port rather than on, say, a `USB` port.

 It is envisaged that future versions of the framework will be able to load mappings between the generic and specific from an external source to allow tests to be more configurable.

 A Driver will execute a query for an Executable when directed by the framework, obtaining a response as necessary.